Offline Deployment

 2.13.1 Install GuanceDB

-Note: Currently, GuanceDB disk type only supports NFS
+Note: GuanceDB disk type currently only supports nfs

 Parameter Explanation: